 Sometimes the storyline changes.
 Be ready to pivot.

-Add Front Support
+Front Support Add-Ons

 Is pup tripping over front paws or struggling to turn?
-Many manufacturers sell a front-wheel add-on that transforms a rear cart into a quad doggy wheelchair—no need to start from scratch.
+Many manufacturers sell a front-wheel add-on that transforms a rear cart into a quad doggy wheelchair, no need to start from scratch.

-- Hydrotherapy—water lightens the load while muscles flex.
+- Hydrotherapy, water lightens the load while muscles flex.

-- Massage & range-of-motion drills—ask a canine PT for guidance.
+- Massage & range-of-motion drills, ask a canine PT for guidance.

-- Ramps and carpet runners—make home turf easier for a dog with wheels.
+- Ramps and carpet runners, make home turf easier for a dog with wheels.

 Tough Conversations